ucll-programming/course-material/docs/_includes/github-classroom.md

 ## Accepting the Assignment

-TODO Check everything (URLs!)

-On Toledo, under "First Steps", you'll find a link to the GitHub Classroom Assignment.
+On Toledo, under "Cursus Materiaal", you'll find a link to the GitHub Classroom Assignment.
 Click on it.
 You will be led to a page inviting you to "Accept this assignment".
 Press the button to accept it.

 You are then shown a page informing you that your repository is being prepared.
 Refresh the page every few seconds until a new page appears telling you you're ready to go.
-A URL should be shown: it should look something like `https://github.com/UCLL-P2-2223/p2-exercises-youraccountname`.
+A URL should be shown: it should look something like `https://github.com/UCLL-P1-2324/p1-exercises-2324-yourusername`.
 You will need this URL, so don't lose it.

 > **IMPORTANT** If you go to your repository's website, GitHub tries to be helpful by showing you instructions of how to set up things, such as creating a `README.md` file.